brianhigh/WA_Snowfall_Analysis_Antigravity_Gemini3/README.md

 #### Observations:

 - Strong La Niña consistently shows a positive percentage difference (more snow than neutral).
+- At many sites, Weak La Niña shows a greater positive percentage difference than Strong La Niña.
-- Strong El Niño consistently shows a negative percentage difference (less snow than neutral).
+- Both Weak and Strong El Niño show a widely varying percentage difference (sometimes more snow, sometimes less snow than neutral).
-- The magnitude of the effect varies by site, with some sites showing more sensitivity than others.
+- Overall, the magnitude of the effect varies by site, with some sites showing more sensitivity than others.

 ## Methodology